The Best Cocktail Bars in San Francisco

 We often find ourselves at ABV because it serves delicious “snacks” (chicken tacos, falafel lamb dogs, and a great burger) until 1am every single night of the week.
 But as tasty as the food coming out of the kitchen is, none of that would matter if the drinks being concocted behind the bar weren’t equally as delicious -- if not even more so.
 The menu is organized by spirit (whiskey, rum/brandy, agave, gin/vodka), which helps narrow things down when you’re not quite sure what you’re in the mood for, and most of the cocktails have three or four ingredients, which turns out to be just enough to take a simple cocktail to a whole new level... without a super-long wait.

 Blackbird calls itself a neighborhood bar, but if there were neighborhood bars like this all over SF, we’d never venture more than a few blocks from home.
-Luckily, Blackbird is in a fairly central location, so you can probably find an excuse to stop into the gorgeous bar.
-Check out their latest art show, play a game of pool, and, most importantly, sip on cocktails from the seasonal menu, or our favorite: order a Pimm’s Cup on draught.
+Luckily, Blackbird is in a fairly central location, so you can probably find an excuse to stop into the rustic/modern bar and enjoy a drink or two.
+Check out their latest art show, play a game of pool, and, most importantly, sip on cocktails from the seasonal menu that always impresses.

 If you truly love cocktails, Bar Agricole is a must-add to your cocktail bar bucket list.
-The handcrafted libations are known for being some of the best in the country (the restaurant has been a James Beard Foundation Award nominee for “Outstanding Bar Program” every year since 2012) thanks to fresh ingredients and techniques, and the fact that you can enjoy them at the sleek, stylish bar, or in the lush (heated) garden only makes them taste that much better.
+The handcrafted libations are known for being some of the best in the country (the restaurant has been a James Beard Foundation Award nominee for “Outstanding Bar Program” every year since 2012 and finally won in 2019) thanks to fresh ingredients and techniques, and the fact that you can enjoy them at the sleek, stylish bar, or in the lush (heated) garden only makes them taste that much better.
 At first glance, it may seem that these are all cocktails you’ve seen before (Tequila Daisy, Rye Gin Old Fashioned, Scotch Sour), but at first sip, you’ll realize they’re anything but.

-We were pretty elated when notable bartender around town Kevin Diedrich officially opened PCH, so it’s no surprise that this joint made the list.
-The vibe is pretty relaxed during the week (go at your own risk on a Saturday night), which means there’s a good chance you’ll be able to get a seat at the bar to watch the magic happen.
-There are 19 innovative cocktails on the menu, sorted by spirit, with a couple of low-ABV options and decidedly non-low ABV punches (which serve five to eight people) as well.
+P.C.H. is another one of those bars that was intended to be a casual neighborhood joint for locals, but churns out such amazing drinks that it’s constantly packed with people from all parts of the city, if not country.
+The vibe is pretty relaxed during the week, which is our recommended time to go since there’s a good chance you’ll be able to get a seat at the bar to watch the magic happen (go at your own risk on a Saturday night).
+There are nearly 20 innovative cocktails on the menu, sorted by spirit, with a couple of low-ABV options and decidedly non-low ABV punches (which serve five to eight people) as well.

 Smuggler’s Cove is three levels of sensory overload -- in the best way.
 From the décor (the entire bar is draped in vintage tiki artifacts, historical nautical pieces, and colorful lights) and the exotic and flavorful rum and tiki drinks (there are over 80 cocktails on the menu and over 550 rums on the shelves) to the coziness of it all (the bar only holds 49 people and when we say “cozy,” we’re not exaggerating), this bar is insanely popular for good reason, and is the perfect choice for when you need an escape.
 Just be prepared to wait in line on the weekends; don’t worry, it will surely make the first cocktail taste that much better.
 That’s simple math.

 15 Romolo is sort of like the Room of Requirement in Harry Potter -- it becomes whatever you need it to be, whether that’s a cozy spot for a first date, a place to go with out-of-town friends, or just a neighborhood bar that serves damn good handcrafted cocktails.
-Go during happy hour (from 5pm to 7:30pm daily) for the $7 Pimm’s Cup made with "anything but Scotch"), but don’t be surprised when you’re still there hours later, feeding dollar bills to the jukebox and sipping exquisitely executed drinks.
+Go during happy hour (everyday from 5pm to 7:30pm) for the $9 Pimm’s Cup (or $45 Pimm’s pitchers), but don’t be surprised when you’re still there hours later, feeding dollar bills to the jukebox and still sipping exquisitely executed drinks.

 Even though navigating your way to this spot can be a bit confusing (here's how it's done), it’s worth the effort once you're settled into this cocktail den, where bartenders serve up a rotating menu of adventurous drinks with creative ingredients -- and three types of oysters with which to enjoy them.

 Comstock is another place where you instantly feel like you’ve stepped back in time when you walk through the front door.
 The 20ft mahogany bar from 1907 is original to the space, as are the tile floors.
 And the wallpaper, antique fans, and hardwood booths lining the walls only add to the Barbary Coast ambiance.
-But the drinks and the spirits list are the real hero of this watering hole: the cocktail list has all of the pre-Prohibition classics you love, including a Manhattan, Sazerac, and Pisco Punch, but you don’t want to miss out on the famous Cherry Bounce (bourbon, cherry brandy, lemon, Angostura, Champagne) nor, for that matter, the $7 shot-and-beer combo during happy hour.
+But the drinks and the spirits list are the real hero of this watering hole: the cocktail list has all of the pre-Prohibition classics you love, including a Blood & Sand, Sazerac, and Pisco Punch, but you don’t want to miss out on the famous Cherry Bounce (bourbon, cherry brandy, lemon, Angostura, Champagne) nor, for that matter, the free live music every night of the week.

 Sure, Bourbon & Branch no longer has that mysterious speakeasy appeal it did when it first opened, but just because this place is now much easier to get into doesn’t mean its value has declined.
 After all, the only thing that’s changed is its accessibility, and we’ll argue that’s a good thing.
 When you walk inside, it feels like you're going to an era when alcohol was outlawed (the space was a real speakeasy during the Prohibition, and the secret tunnels and passages still exist to prove it).
 Make a reservation at the main bar if you can, but if not, stop by the library, where you don’t need one (ring the buzzer and use the password "books" to be admitted).
 Leave your cell phone in your pocket, and don’t even think about Instagramming your cocktails, gorgeous though they are.
 The "House Rules" prohibit both.
 Oh, and be prepared to wait for your drink: the cocktails are complicated.
 But you'll find out that's a good thing.